 Why book reviews?

 I started out looking for more things to blog about.
 Then I met fellow bloggers who were also writing books, and read their work.
 I joined a Facebook group for Science Fiction and Fantasy Authors and read two books a month for their promotional “King of the Hill” game.
 I participated in this game even though I don’t have a novel of my own ready to go yet because I find that the reading and review process is teaching me a lot about writing.
 It has also gotten me reading more regularly again.
 And, I like to read while traveling, on planes and trains and even in cars.
-The game ended with 2016, but it gave me the boost I was looking for.
+The game is over, but it gave me the boost I was looking for.

 Schedule and Policy